disrpt/sharedtask2023/README.md

 ## Surprise Language(s)
+[17/04/2023] The Thai Discourse Treebank (TDTB) is our surprise language/dataset!
+We also include a few out-of-domain datasets to challenge the robustness and generalizability of your system!

-At the release of the test data, surprise language datasets will be added!
-We will disclose the languages for these corpora soon, to allow teams to be ready.
+~~At the release of the test data, surprise language datasets will be added!
+We will disclose the languages for these corpora soon, to allow teams to be ready.~~

 ## Submitting a System